rashfael/sywtb-workflow-engine/docs/chapter-1/1-collaborative-editing.md

 Using CRDTs with Loro is super simple, with a couple of things that you need to be aware of:

-- you always start with a new empty LoroDoc and then sync into it ([more on syncronization in the docs](https://loro.dev/docs/api/js#synchronization))
+- you always start with a new empty LoroDoc and then sync into it ([more on syncronization in their docs](https://loro.dev/docs/api/js#synchronization))
 - Loro wants peerIds, which **need** to be unique per process/client.
 That means every browser tab needs its own peerId.
 It's best to just let Loro autogenerate a peerId (which is just random) instead of trying to cleverly reuse peerIds.
 Changes are linked to peerIds, so we will need to track peerId-user mappings if we want to show who made which change later on.

 I'm going start in the frontend and add a store that gets instantiated when the app routes to a workflow and holds the LoroDoc for the workflow.
 We're going to need multiple workflow stores open at the same time in the future for things like versioning, diffing and such, so I want to avoid global stores from here on out.